CEO and Co-founder

-Erika Ebbel Angle received her Ph.D. in Biochemistry in 2012 from Boston University School of Medicine.
-She holds a B.S. from the Massachusetts Institute of Technology.
+Dr. Erika Ebbel Angle is the CEO and co-founder of Ixcela, the Internal Fitness Company.
+She received her Ph.D. in Biochemistry in 2012 from Boston University School of Medicine and holds a B.S. in chemistry from MIT.

 Erika served as a Commissioner for the MA Commission on the Status of Women.
 Erika was Miss Massachusetts 2004 in the Miss America Scholarship program.